 Easy ground turkey tacos made with just four simple ingredients - lean ground turkey, taco seasoning, salsa, and corn tortillas that are baked in the oven to create the best crunchy taco shells.
-Jump to Recipe
+Jump to Recipe and Video

 Wholesome, delicious, and ready in under 15 minutes, these Ground Turkey Tacos are guaranteed to make a welcome addition to your weeknight dinner line-up.
 Loaded with protein and fantastic for meal prep, you’ll be wondering why you didn’t try this recipe sooner!

 Looking for the perfect Taco Tuesday recipe?
 Look no further!
 This easy and flavorful recipe for Ground Turkey Tacos checks all the boxes for the ultimate weeknight meal.
 It’s rich, savory, and seasoned to perfection, not to mention the perfect vessel for any creative taco toppings you can dream up.

 If you’ve been a frequent flyer on my website for some time now, then you know my love for tacos is real.
 Whether they’re shrimp, turkey, beef, or veggie tacos—I love them all.
 I’m super excited to add this recipe to the mix, because it’s seriously delicious and made with just a few simple ingredients.

 Whether you’re looking to host a taco night-themed dinner party for friends, cooking up a weeknight dinner for the family, or on the hunt for a delicious new meal prep recipe, this taco recipe can do it all.
 The combination of juicy and flavorful taco meat, crunchy taco shells, and endless toppings makes for a mindblowing meal that guarantees to please.
 Now that we’ve got that covered, let’s get to the good stuff!

 Here is everything you need to make these easy and tasty ground turkey tacos.
 Four ingredients stand between you and this delicious dinner.